ManalAlyami7/Hajj/README.md

-# 🕋 Hajj Data Chatbot & Voice Assistant
+# 🕋 Smart Hajj Chatbot & Voice Assistant

 An **AI-powered multilingual platform** combining a **data chatbot** and a **voice assistant** to help pilgrims verify and explore Hajj agency data — in both **Arabic** and **English**.